BeatLabUCI/monarch/monarch-docs/docs/index.md

 ```

 ## Using Monarch
 We include several Jupyter notebooks to demonstrate how to use MONARCH.
-These notebooks can be found in the `examples` directory.
+These notebooks can be found on separate tabs on this webpage!